 Maui Dragonfruit Farm is a 27-acre working fruit farm located in the hills above Lahaina.
 In addition to offering tropical fruit tasting tours, Maui Dragonfruit Farm is a hub for exciting activities like ziplining.
 The farm also boasts a 450-foot aqua ball course, where guests hop in a giant, double-walled inflatable ball filled with a few inches of water, then slip and slide their way down the course.
 All activities are paired with fruit tastings, which feature unique tropical fruits like starfruit, soursop, sapadilla, and dragonfruit.

 Lahaina only receives treacherous, hammering surf once in a blue moon.
 Most days, ocean conditions are calm and playful, making Lahaina the perfect place to learn how to surf.
-Set your sights on Lahaina Breakwall, located just steps from the Lahaina Banyan Tree.
-This mellow break is the nucleus for surf lessons in Lahaina.
-You can find surf schools that offer lessons at the Breakwall studded throughout Lahaina Town.
+Set your sights on Ukumahame just south of Lahaina Town.
+You can find surf schools that offer lessons online.

 Maui is a world-renowned golf destination, and Kaʻanapali is no different.
 There are two golf courses within the Kaʻanapali resort area- the Kaʻanapali Kai and the Royal Kaʻanapali.
 The Kaʻanapali Kai is suitable for golfers of all levels, while the Royal Kaʻanapali presents more of a challenge – Arnold Palmer even called the 18th hole one of the most challenging he’s ever played.